Airbnb swings to a loss as costs climb - WSJ

 Feb 11 (Reuters) - Home rentals giant Airbnb Inc swung to a loss for the first nine months of last year as costs climbed sharply, The Wall Street Journal reported on Tuesday, citing people close to the company.

-The company posted a net loss of $322 million for the first nine months through September 2019, compared with a $200 million profit for the same period a year earlier, the report added.
+Airbnb posted a net loss of $322 million for the first nine months through September 2019, compared to a $200 million profit for the same period a year earlier, the report added.

-In September last year, the company said it planned to list its shares in 2020.

-It is widely expected to take a direct-listing route for its flotation.
+In September last year, the company said it planned to list its shares in 2020 and is widely expected to take a direct-listing route for its market debut.

+Airbnb was most recently valued at $31 billion, according to data provider PitchBook.
+However, the company's most recent internal valuation was sharply lower than that, according to WSJ.

+The company's debut is the most awaited listing of 2020, but the timing could be affected by the coronavirus epidemic, according to the report.

 (Reporting by Abhishek Manikandan in Bengaluru; Editing by Vinay Dwivedi)